 When you’re managing Kubernetes in-house, the responsibility is completely on teams to carve out that cost visibility.
 It puts a lot of pressure on development and devops teams, who are rightfully focused on security and delivery.
 Instead of managing the full load, consider using Kubernetes through a platform that has some of these time and money-saving capabilities built in.
 Outsourcing allows you to develop faster, access more insights and tools, troubleshoot issues, and maintain heightened security standards.

-To take full advantage of Kubernetes and public clouds, organisations need to be able to automate the work that is draining to time, budget and resources.
+To take full advantage of Kubernetes, organisations need the ability to automate the work that is draining to time, budget and resources.
 Learn more about Kubernetes and get started with our Intro Guide to Kubernetes or get in touch to easily streamline your Kubernetes journey.